-People feel the primary symptoms of rheumatoid arthritis in their joints.
-However, this condition can also affect many other parts of the body, including the eyes, lungs, and heart.
+While symptoms of rheumatoid arthritis (RA) typically affect the joints, it can also affect other parts of the body, such as the eyes, lungs, and heart.

 Rheumatoid arthritis (RA) causes a person’s immune system to attack healthy tissue.
 Without treatment, RA can have wide-ranging effects.

 RA affects the joints, but also the skin, brain, heart, and other areas.
 Meanwhile, medication for RA can also cause side effects throughout the body.